edden-gerber/edden-gerber.github.io/_drafts/2019-10-30-shapley-values.md

 **When is the exact Shapley computation feasible?
 And when is it faster than the SHAP explainers?** bla bla bla

+## A hybrid solution? estimating "exact" Shapley values with random sampling
+This should be another post.

 ## What are Shapley Values
 If you are familiar with the concept of Shapley values, you can skip this section.
-A quick Google search will also reveal numerous other sources online that explain this topic very well (I found that staring at the mathematical formula on the Wikipedia page until I got it gave me the best intuition), so my explanation will be brief.
+A quick Google search will also provide numerous other sources online that explain this topic very well (I found that staring at the mathematical formula on the Wikipedia page until I got it gave me the best intuition), so my explanation will be brief.

 Shapley values are a concept from game theory, describing how the contribution to a total payoff generated by a coalition of players is divided across the players.
 The relevance of this concept to machine learning is apparent if you translate "payoff" to "prediction" and "players" to "features".
 The definition of the Shapley value (using ML terminology) is quite straightforward: the contribution of any feature is the expected value, across all possible permutations of feature combinations not containing this feature, of the prediction change caused by adding this feature.
 It looks like this: